Sakura Research

 2. “In response to the report, an iFast spokesperson said the company has continued to guide for revenue from its ePension division to be sustained over a contract period of seven years.”

-[Sakura Research]: It’s great that iFast has confirmed that the 2026 Hong Kong target revenues will be similar to the 2025 guidance (ie, a gross revenue target of more than $1.2 billion HKD and a net revenue target of more than $1 billion HKD for 2025).
+Can iFast confirm that the 2026 Hong Kong target revenues will be similar to the 2025 guidance (ie, a gross revenue target of more than $1.2 billion HKD and a net revenue target of more than $1 billion HKD for 2025)?

 The recent strengthening of the SGD against other currencies (HKD and USD) will negatively affect iFast’s profits from Hong Kong.